XP-Tekurai99/Codecademy/Introduction to Blockchain and Crypto/How Blockchain Works/BlockchainandDecentralization.md

 Permanence: Because of the ledger-like nature of blockchain networks, information written to blockchains is permanent.
 A blockchain is literally a chain of data blocks that are all connected together, so every transaction is recorded to that ledger permanently.
 This trifecta of security, transparency, and permanence is what makes blockchain technology the ideal solution to create important infrastructure like money!
 It is also what allows us to use them to create censorship-resistant software that is not controlled by any one entity.
 This enables us to create technology and software that is open and accessible to all and cannot be blocked or censored.
 This is what we’ll be exploring for the remainder of this course.

-## How do blockchains accomplish decentralization?
+## How do Blockchains Accomplish Decentralization?
 The best way to think about a blockchain is to imagine it like a ledger.
 At its core, that’s what a blockchain is: a globally verifiable ledger of transactions that is collectively run and verified by each member of the network.
 It is a ledger of transactions that every user has access to.

 Imagine if Hogwarts had a “magical” accounting ledger that recorded every transaction that occurred at the school.
 Rather than being a traditional ledger where someone would write down the transaction in a single book, and everyone had to trust the transaction wasn’t fabricated, this book has special properties.
 Anybody interested can obtain their own copy of this book, and anytime anybody makes a transaction, the ledger updates everyone at the same time.